 Load Test

-Load Test is a type of non-functional test which verifies the performance of an application or system under a peak load condition.
-Load Test also validates the resource usage, stability and reliability of the software system under peak load.
+A Load Test is a type of non-functional test which verifies the performance of an application or system under a peak user/volume condition.
+This test also validates the resource usage, stability and reliability of the software system under peak load.

 What is Peak Load?

-Peak Load is the highest load identified during a day, a month or a year depends upon the production data selection criteria.
+Peak Load is the highest load (in terms of user or volume) identified during a day, a month or a year depending upon the production data selection criteria.
 To understand the peak load refer to the below graph.

 Peak Load Graph